Yak00dza/KSE_schedule_holefinder/README.md

-# What this app does?
+# What does this app do?
 This app takes an .xlsx file provided by SSO as an input combined with a student email and a week number.
 The app processes the file and output the holes it found in the schdule to a file.

-# Why this inputs?
+# Why these inputs?
 This input allow for a future upscaling to a script that takes a file and finds holes in the schedule for every single group combination

 # What technologies are used?